Hidden Oaks was the Fairfax County Park Authority's first nature center. It turned 50 in October.

-Chain saw artist Andrew Mallon has created an art sculpture from the stump of a tulip poplar that was struck by lightning.
+Chain saw artist Andrew Mallon created an art sculpture from the stump of a tulip poplar that was struck by lightning.
 He also carved seats and a bench out of portions of the tree's trunk.
 The area will be used for interpretative nature programs.
 The sculpture can be seen from both inside and outside the nature center.
-Its formal unveiling will take place during the center's 50th anniversary celebration.
+Its formal unveiling took place during the center's 50th anniversary celebration.

 Two electric bolts during a storm turned a 100-foot tulip poplar just outside the picture window at Hidden Oaks Nature center into an imminent danger to the building.
 The tree had been the focal point of the woodland view from the center.
 It was a feeding station for flying squirrels and many species of birds.
 Its loss was keenly felt by staff, park visitors and the nature center’s wildlife neighbors.